 29-31 August: At night the Germans mount a strong raid on the front of 1 Bat. in the Hassoule quarter but in the face of a grenade barrage, are quickly forced to fall back to their lines.
 Losses for the regiment on 28 August include 2 killed and 15 wounded.
 On 30 August, the 3 Bat. goes back to rest at Faubourg Pavé.
 Losses for the regiment on this day include 4 killed and 4 wounded.
 The following day, the 3 Bat. marches to Senoncourt to be reconstituted.
 Losses for the regiment on 31 August include 1 killed and 9 wounded.

 3-7 September: Transfers: Lieut.
 Ganot coming from the DD is assigned to 11 Co. and Sous-Lieut.
 Hergott coming from the DD is assigned to 10 Co.
 Losses for the regiment on 3 September include 1 killed and 2 missing.
 On 5 September the units are reorganized in view of an impending attack to be carried out by the regiment.
 Losses for the regiment include 2 wounded.
 The next day the regiment receives reinforcements.
 After these are incorporated, the 2 Bat. is transported back to Faubourg Pavé.
+The regiment receives orders on the night of 6 September that it would be going back up to the front -- its sixth and final rotation at Verdun.
 That night, the 2 Bat. marches up the attack zone assigned to it -- the trench south of Ouvrage du Lama -- where it relieves elements of the 267 RI.
 During the afternoon of 7 September, the 1 and 3 Bats. are transported to Faubourg Pavé and at night, make the same march up to their assigned sector.
 The 1 Bat. relieves elements of the 267 RI in the first-line to the west of and in liaison with 2 Bat/151.
 The 3 Bat. is in support in the Tranchées du Chaume, Salonée, du Dauphiné, and Ridolphi.
 Losses for the regiment on 7 September include 5 killed and 7 wounded.

 8 September: L’Heure-H for the attack on the German trenches is set for 0510 hrs with the 2 Bat. in the first line on the right, the 1 Bat. on the left, the 3 Bat. in the second line.
 On the left of 1 Bat. is a battalion of 150 RI with a battalion of the 267 RI behind it.
 The disposition of the 1 Bat. is as follows: 1 Co. on the right in liaison with 7 Co., 2 Co. on the left in liaison with the 150 RI, 3 Co. behind 2 Co. in the second parallel and flanked by a platoon of 1 MG Co.
 The disposition of 2 Bat. is as follows: 7 Co. on the left in liaison with the 1 Co., 6 Co. on the right in liaison with a company of 169 RI, two platoons of 5 Co. in the second line and flanked by a platoon of 2 MG Co, the other two platoons of 5 Co. marching behind the right of 6 Co. along the limit of the zone between the 151 and 169 RIs.
 It will be in liaison with a platoon of the 169 RI.
 Lieut.
 Pégon (5 Co.) commands this detachment.
 The 3 Bat. occupies third parallel called Tranchée Bordeaux in the order (from left to right) of 10, 9, 11 Cos., with an element of this last company also occupying Ouvrage Strauss, along with 3 MG Co.